theRealDijida/pacmn/install-server.md

 wget https://gist.githubusercontent.com/foxrtb/b703ae761472c5599c4d83ab0d3d62ae/raw/e8913deb9e1b7cc9c649febd2942930e4f6f5127/add-systemd-from-script && chmod +x add-systemd-from-script && ./add-systemd-from-script
 ```

-If you used the copy icon, you can simply paste using - Windows: Ctrl+V or Mac: Command+V into your ssh client.
+If you used the copy icon, you can simply paste using Ctrl+V (for Windows) or Command+V (for Mac) into your ssh client.
 Otherwise press enter to continue.
 You should see something similar to the screen shot below:

 <img src="{% if jekyll.environment == 'production' %}{{ site.doks.baseurl }}{% endif %}/images/ssh6.png" style="display: block;margin-left: auto;margin-right: auto;width: 100%;"/>